dhowai/portfolio-5-electric-axles/README.md

     - Quantity buttons here reflect the quantity added from the product details page.
     - Basket gets updated when adjustments are made here.
     - Items in the basket remain when the user logs in beforehand.
 Sign the session data is kept stored correctly.
-    - Correct totals and subtotals are correct.
+    - Totals and subtotals are correctly calculated.
-    - Free delivery is being calculated correctly.
+    - Free delivery is calculated correctly.

 -   Checkout
     - Item data is the same as the basket page.